xiangz-108/be434-spring-2023/docs/setup5_venv.md

 The the command presents a list of interpreters that can be used as a base Python for the new virtual environment.
 Select Python Version 3.11.1 that we just installed.
 ![2venv](./images/2_venv_select_python_version.png "Selecting a venv python version")

-### Step 2: Install the Python modules we need for this class.
+### Step 2: Install the Python modules we need for this class

 Once you have created your vitual environment, you can install Python modules in that environment.
 In Python, modules are how you obtain any number of useful code libraries.
 For example, in this class we will use several modules that will help us to test, debug and format code.
 These are all contained in the requirement.txt file in the docs directory in the be434-spring-2023 Github repository.